Secodis/TSS-WEB/Controls/SSDLC_Secure-Development.md

 8. **Sign Artefacts:** For *risk class >= [HIGH]*, all deployed artifacts (including SBOMs) MUST be cryptographically signed[^7].
 Signatures SHOULD be automatically verified.

-9. **Verify Provenence:** For *risk class >= [VERY HIGH]*, provenance and signatures of deployed artifacts MUST be automatically verified.
+9. **Verify Provenence:** For *risk class = [VERY HIGH]*, provenance and signatures of deployed artifacts MUST be automatically verified.

 ## {{site.TITLE_SSDLC_SECDEV_3RDPARTY}}

 This section applies to third-party dependencies, both backend and frontend, intended for use in the production environment.

 1. **Use Approved Repositories:** Third-party dependencies MUST only be obtained via internal or approved[^8] repositories.
 This MAY include proxy repositories.
-Exceptions are permitted only for isolated test environments
+Exceptions are permitted only for isolated test environments.
+For *risk class = [VERY HIGH]*, proxy repositories MUST NOT be used.

 2. **Use Approved Dependencies:** Before a new 3rd-party dependency can be used in prod, it MUST be approved by the architecture board or respective community of practice.
 This requirement does not affect new releases of a dependency that has already been approved.